ubdencom/.github/profile/README.md

-# 🚀 Ubden LLC | The Culture of Innovation
+# 🚀 Ubden®| The Culture of Innovation

 Hello!
 At **Ubden® Organization**, we develop modern software solutions, support open-source projects, and contribute to technological advancements. 🖥️⚡